adamjcc/Asg1-ID/README.md

 ## Testing

+I have conducted manual testing for the core features of the website to ensure they function as intended across different scenarios.

+1. Booking Form (Booking Page)
+    1. This test ensures the form validation works before a user can "submit" a request.

+    2. Navigate to the "Booking" page.

+    3. Empty Submission: Try to click "Submit" without filling in any fields.

+    4. Expected Result: The browser displays a "Please fill out this field" warning on the Name input.

+    5. Invalid Email: Enter a name but type a plain text string (e.g., "adam") into the Email field and submit.

+    6. Expected Result: The browser displays an error message prompting for a "@" symbol or valid email structure.

+Valid Submission: Fill in all required fields (Name, Email) and select an Event Date.
+Click Submit.

+Expected Result: The page refreshes (default form behavior), indicating the data would have been sent.

 <!-- For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

 1. Contact form: